RikardLegge/legge-vm/README.md

-# Legge Virtual Machine, attempt nr. ~8
+# Legge Virtual Machine
-Compiler, type-checker and stack-based virtual machine.
+Compiler, type-checker and stack-based virtual machine which was born during an exam period as a way to procrastinate, but has later grown into an project used to implement fun ideas in a compiler.

-A bit more fun than cleaning the house this exam period.
+You should probably not be used in production but that might not stop some very brave people.

-Should probably not be used in production but that might not stop some very brave people.
+No guarantees are given and there are many known bugs which might cause subtle errors or crasher for arbitrary code.

 ## Goals
 The goals of this project is to learn more about the difficulties when implementing compilers, type checkers and tree-shaking with